 2. New inspection samples or activities not currently covered by the inspection program.

-(a) In keeping with the bases of the , newly proposed inspection samples or activities should be risk informed and should generally review the licensee’s current performance.
+(a) In keeping with the bases of the NRC oversight processes, newly proposed inspection samples or activities should be risk informed and should generally review the licensee’s current performance.

 (b) New inspection samples or activities generally require additional resources.
 Proposals for new samples or activities should also include recommended areas to reduce inspection to offset the associated resource change.